 This area looks at the long term future financial impact of the result of the injuries.
 For example, it could explore any future income losses that might happen if the injured person could not perform the same job as previous.

 This could include any future job promotions or careers opportunities that are now lost.
 It could also cover any future healthcare provisions that will be required.

 This is calculated on many factors including the claimants’ ability to work.

 How much compensation will I get?

-Each medical negligence case is different.
+Each medical negligence claim is different.
 With different circumstances, different injuries and different type of pain and suffering.
 For this reason, it is challenging to give an estimate of how much compensation a person would receive without all the individual facts.

 The scale you could be award depends heavily on the type of injuries and effects of the injuries.
-For example, in cases with minor medical negligence injuries, our law firm has secured compensation claims in the thousands of pounds.
-Meanwhile, for serious life-changing injuries, we have secured much larger compensation claims.
+For example, in cases with minor medical negligence injuries, our law firm has secured compensation in the thousands of pounds.
+Meanwhile, for serious life-changing injuries, we have secured much larger claims.

 How can Ringrose Law help me?